seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-bcanalyzer.rst

-llvm-bcanalyzer - LLVM bitcode analyzer
+llvm37-bcanalyzer - LLVM37 bitcode analyzer
 =======================================

 SYNOPSIS
 --------

-:program:`llvm-bcanalyzer` [*options*] [*filename*]
+:program:`llvm37-bcanalyzer` [*options*] [*filename*]

 DESCRIPTION
 -----------

-The :program:`llvm-bcanalyzer` command is a small utility for analyzing bitcode files.
-The tool reads a bitcode file (such as generated with the :program:`llvm-as` tool) and produces a statistical report on the contents of the bitcode file.
+The :program:`llvm37-bcanalyzer` command is a small utility for analyzing bitcode files.
+The tool reads a bitcode file (such as generated with the :program:`llvm37-as` tool) and produces a statistical report on the contents of the bitcode file.
 The tool can also dump a low level but human readable version of the bitcode file.
 This tool is probably not of much interest or utility except for those working directly with the bitcode file format.
-Most LLVM users can just ignore this tool.
+Most LLVM37 users can just ignore this tool.

-If *filename* is omitted or is ``-``, then :program:`llvm-bcanalyzer` reads its input from standard input.
+If *filename* is omitted or is ``-``, then :program:`llvm37-bcanalyzer` reads its input from standard input.
 This is useful for combining the tool into a pipeline.
 Output is written to the standard output.

 OPTIONS
 -------

-.. program:: llvm-bcanalyzer
+.. program:: llvm37-bcanalyzer

 .. option:: -nodetails

- Causes :program:`llvm-bcanalyzer` to abbreviate its output by writing out only a module level summary.
+ Causes :program:`llvm37-bcanalyzer` to abbreviate its output by writing out only a module level summary.
 The details for individual functions are not displayed.

 .. option:: -dump

- Causes :program:`llvm-bcanalyzer` to dump the bitcode in a human readable format.
-This format is significantly different from LLVM assembly and provides details about the encoding of the bitcode file.
+ Causes :program:`llvm37-bcanalyzer` to dump the bitcode in a human readable format.
+This format is significantly different from LLVM37 assembly and provides details about the encoding of the bitcode file.

 .. option:: -verify

- Causes :program:`llvm-bcanalyzer` to verify the module produced by reading the bitcode.
+ Causes :program:`llvm37-bcanalyzer` to verify the module produced by reading the bitcode.
 This ensures that the statistics generated are based on a consistent module.